 The data collected is further aggregated and evaluated by the total population served.
 Sufficient data is collected to identify areas of dissatisfaction on which we can act.
-The rates are computed over time by reason, and related to the total member population.
-Annually we conduct a quantitative and causal analysis of our aggregate results and trends over time, and compare our results against a standard goal.
+The rates are computed over time by reason and related to the total member population.
+Annually we conduct a quantitative and causal analysis of our aggregate results and trends over time and compare our results against a standard goal.
 We identify opportunities for improvement based on our analysis, and their significance to our members.

-Member Experience Surveys--Consumer Assessment Health Plan Service (CAHPS) and Patient Assessment Survey (PAS)
+Member Experience Surveys--Consumer Assessment Health Plan Service (CAHPS)

-Medicare and Medicaid members receive the CAHPS survey.
-Commercial members receive the PAS survey.
 Surveys are conducted to monitor members' experience with health care services, accessibility of care, continuity of care, quality of care and service, cultural and linguistic issues, and to identify and pursue opportunities to improve member satisfaction and the processes which impact satisfaction.
 Surveys are conducted at least annually.
 We receive survey results from our contracted Health Plans or vendors.
 The results of the surveys are evaluated, and we develop improvement plans to address problem areas identified.
 All results are presented to the QI Committee for review and recommendations.